-Doctors should discuss, agree and implement a robust practice policy for communicating with patients by text message.
-Any policy should address the four key challenges of text messaging as set out in the ICGP and mentioned above.
-An example template for a practice policy is detailed in the 'Appendix' of the ICGP guidance.
+Consultants should draw up and implement a robust policy for communicating with patients by text messages and ensure secretaries are conversant with this.
+Any policy should address the key challenges of text messaging set out above.

 Please do not hesitate to contact Medisec if you have any queries regarding the above.